 - Use Baraclude with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Baraclude while you are pregnant.
 It is not known if Baraclude is found in breast milk.
 Do not breast-feed while taking Baraclude.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); dark-colored urine; difficulty breathing; fast or irregular heartbeat; feeling cold, especially in the arms or legs; light-colored bowel movements; loss of appetite for several days; muscle pain; severe dizziness or light-headedness; severe or prolonged nausea or vomiting; severe tiredness; stomach pain (with or without nausea or vomiting); weakness; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); symptoms of lactic acidosis (eg, fast or difficult breathing; fast or irregular heartbeat; feeling cold, especially in the arms or legs; severe dizziness or light-headedness; stomach pain with or without nausea or vomiting; unusual muscle pain; unusual weakness or tiredness); symptoms of liver problems (eg, dark urine, feeling sick to your stomach, pale stools, persistent loss of appetite, stomach pain, yellowing of the skin or eyes).